 Go on a lovely drift snorkel by walking to the 5-knot sign in the main bay and swim to the dark water about 50m out.
 You will then drift back into the bay.
 As we entered the water, we saw a huge pink snapper and lots of smaller reef fish.

-If you see a pile of shells in the shallows, this could mean there are octopuses around.
+Locals Tip: If you see a pile of shells in the shallows, this could mean there are octopuses around.

 Paradise Beach is a stunning soft white sand beach with crystal waters on the other side of the lookout (south of Purdy Point).
 The snorkelling off this beach is fantastic too.

 If you have a 4WD, drive along the track south of the boat ramp until you get to Five Finger Reef, which runs from the beach to around 200 metres offshore.
-It’s the best place in Coral Bay to swim with turtles and perfect for children and beginner snorkellers due to the shallow water and amount of marine life close to shore.
+It’s the best place in Coral Bay to swim with turtles and perfect for children and beginner snorkellers due to the shallow water and the amount of marine life close to shore.

 Oyster Bridge and the Lagoon, north of Coral bay, are also fantastic snorkel sites but only accessible by 4wd.